amatsagu/lumo/README.md

 Check `cmd/demo/main.go`.

 > [!NOTE]
 > Color logs were tested only on Linux.
-Lumo is expected to be used to smaller, hobby apps that likely only use standard os stdout and something like systemctl or docker to control app logs.
+Lumo is expected to be used in smaller, hobby apps that likely only use standard os stdout and something like systemctl or docker to control app logs.